smmckay/quex-mirror/doc/source/03-modes/incidence-handlers.rst

        contains free space, the error ``E_Error_Buffer_Overflow_LexemeTooLong``
        is set.

-   When buffer's memory management is user-defined, then that necessitates a customized ``on_buffer_overflow`` handler.
+   A customized ``on_buffer_overlow`` handler becomes mandatory, when the user applies his own buffer memory management.
 An embedded environment, where dynamic allocation is forbidden might be such a case.
 Then, error code might be sufficient and an empty handler might do.